 The theoretical upper limit for the amount of power a flat-panel 100kW solar system (or any flat-panel system) can produce is determined first by the amount of incident sunlight on the area where it is located throughout the course of a day, month, season, or year.
 It goes without saying that different regions of the country receive different amounts of solar irradiation.
 As a rule of thumb, a system in Australia will produce 4 kilowatt-hours (kWh) per kW of installed capacity per day, averaged throughout the year.
 This figure will of course be higher in sunnier locations and lower in less sunny spots (Brisbane sees more sunlight than Hobart, for example) and the season (power generation is higher in the summer thanks to the longer days).

 As an example: a well-installed 100kw solar system in Sydney, NSW would produce about (3kWh x 100kw =) 300kwh on a winter’s day, while in the summer the same 100kw solar PV system would produce around (5kWh x 100kw =) 500kwh.
 A similar system in Brisbane might produce as much as 350kWh in winter and 550kWh on a day in summer.
 (Figures are approximate only.)

-100kW tubular solar module installation in Blacktown, NSW.
-Project tender managed by Solar Choice Commercial.
+100kW solar array for Brisbane Powerhouse in Brisbane, QLD.
+(Read more about this project.
+Project tender managed by Solar Choice Commercial.)